altLab/photon-resin-calibration/README.md

 All this with the added bonus of learning all in one go, the minimum viable width for positive and negative space details of each column exposure time.

-QUICK READ OF A CARD
-- Start from top and locate first well formed circle column
-- Move to bottom last visible Circle
-- Move right untill the circle starts to clog
-- Backtrack one colum
-- That's your sweetspot

 [How to use - Photonsters Youtube by Jay Sterling](https://www.youtube.com/watch?v=P5p4IgZuqMA)

 ----